trisaya1/fan/README.md

 ## System Architecture

 The codebase is structured modularly and developed in logical stages, reflecting the top-down design and bottom-up implementation approach I took.
-Various diagnostic tests are included to ease debugging.
+Various diagnostic tests are included for individual components to ease debugging.

 Diagnostic tests: